zenml-io/zenml/docs/book/component-gallery/experiment-trackers/neptune.md

 {% tab title="Secrets Manager (Recommended)" %}

-This method requires you to include a [Secrets Manager](../secrets-managers/secrets-managers.md) in your stack and configure a ZenML secret to store the Neptune.ai credentials securely.
+This method requires you to include a [Secrets Manager](../secrets-managers/secrets-managers.md) in your stack and configure a ZenML secret to store the neptune.ai credentials securely.

 {% hint style="warning" %}
 **This method is not yet supported!**

-We are actively working on adding Secrets Manager support to the Neptune.ai Experiment Tracker.
+We are actively working on adding Secrets Manager support to the Neptune Experiment Tracker.
 {% endhint %}
 {% endtab %}
 {% endtabs %}

-For more, up-to-date information on the Neptune.ai Experiment Tracker implementation and its configuration, you can have a look at [the API docs](https://apidocs.zenml.io/latest/integration_code_docs/integrations-wandb/#zenml.integrations.neptune.experiment_trackers.neptune_experiment_tracker).
+For more, up-to-date information on the Neptune Experiment Tracker implementation and its configuration, you can have a look at [the API docs](https://apidocs.zenml.io/latest/integration_code_docs/integrations-wandb/#zenml.integrations.neptune.experiment_trackers.neptune_experiment_tracker).

 ## How do you use it?

-To be able to log information from a ZenML pipeline step using the Neptune.ai Experiment Tracker component in the active stack, you need to enable an experiment tracker using the `@step` decorator.
-Then fetch Neptune run object and use logging capabilities as you would normally do, e.g.:
+To log information from a ZenML pipeline step using the Neptune Experiment Tracker component in the active stack, you need to enable an experiment tracker using the `@step` decorator.
+Then fetch the Neptune run object and use logging capabilities as you would normally do.
+For example:

 ```python
 import numpy as np